- Basic Horticulture

 3."Diseases of Horticultural Crops: Vegetables, Ornamentals and Mushrooms" by L R Verma and V K Joshi

-“Diseases of Horticultural Crops” Book Review: This book is designed for senior undergraduate and graduate engineering students.
-Nematodes continue to threaten horticultural crops throughout the world, particularly in tropical and subtropical regions.
-The information on fungal diseases of horticultural crops is very much scattered.
-This book has useful information to deal with the disease of horticulture crops.
+“Diseases of Horticultural Crops” Book Review: This book contains valuable information for the management of horticultural crop diseases and is intended for senior undergraduate and graduate engineering students.
+Specifically, it addresses the ongoing threat posed by nematodes to horticultural crops globally, with a particular emphasis on tropical and subtropical regions.
+Furthermore, the scattered nature of information on fungal diseases affecting horticultural crops is also addressed within the pages of this book.

 4."Practical Manual on Diseases of Horticultural Crops" by Gajendra Jagtap and Utpal Dey